Philosophy of Technology

 - Fraser, Nancy, and Axel Honneth, 2003, Redistribution or Recognition?: A Political-Philosophical Exchange, London and New York: Verso.

 - Freeman, K., 1948, Ancilla to the Pre-Socratic Philosophers (A complete translation of the Fragments in Diels, Fragmente der Vorsokratiker), Cambridge, MA: Harvard University Press.

-- Gehlen, Arnold, 1957, Die Seele im technischen Zeitalter, Hamburg: Rowohlt; translated as Man in the Age of Technology, Patricia Lipscomb (trans.), New York: Columbia University Press, 1980.
+- Gehlen, Arnold, 1957, Die Seele im technischen Zeitalter, Hamburg: Rowohlt.
+Translated as Man in the Age of Technology, by Patricia Lipscomb, New York: Columbia University Press, 1980.

 - Habermas, Jürgen, 1968 , “Technik und Wissenschaft als ‘Ideologie’” in an an anthology of the same name, Frankfurt: Suhrkamp Verlag.
-Translated as “Technology and Science as ‘Ideology’”, in his Toward a Rational Society: Student Protest, Science, and Politics, Jeremy J. Shapiro (trans.), Boston, MA: Beacon Press, pp. 81–122.
+Translated as “Technology and Science as ‘Ideology’”, in Toward a Rational Society: Student Protest, Science, and Politics, by Jeremy J. Shapiro, Boston, MA: Beacon Press, pp. 81–122.

 - Hansson, Sven Ove, 2003, “Ethical Criteria of Risk Acceptance”, Erkenntnis, 59(3): 291–309. doi:10.1023/A:1026005915919

 - –––, 2004a, “Fallacies of Risk”, Journal of Risk Research, 7(3): 353–360. doi:10.1080/1366987042000176262